Microsoft Office Interop (Word Automation) in C# and VB.NET

-We don’t charge additional server licenses.
-You can use our component for unlimited number of projects (you don’t need to purchase additional “OEM licenses”).
-Also, we don’t force you to purchase subscription packages.
+When you purchase GemBox.Document there is no cost for additional servers, and you can use our component for an unlimited number of projects.
+This means you don't need to purchase additional "OEM licenses".
+Also, we don''t force you to purchase subscription packages.

-Our licensing is very simple; every developer working with our component needs to be covered by a developer license.
-We don’t care if it is a Windows or web application, how many servers you use or if you have just one or millions of customers.
+Our licensing is very simple; every developer working with our component must have a license.
+It doesn't matter if it is a Windows or web application, how many servers you use, or if you have just one or millions of customers.

-In the case of desktop application, you don’t want your user to wait 20 seconds for every single report.
-In the case of web application, you want your server to simultaneously support as many users as possible.
-On our test machine GemBox.Document needs 0.1 seconds to read and write single DOCX file of 2 pages (30 paragraphs, 900 words with various formatting).
+In the case of a desktop application, you don't want your users to wait 20 seconds for every single report.
+You want your server to simultaneously support as many users as possible for a web application.
+For comparison, on our test machine GemBox.Document needs 0.1 seconds to read and write a single DOCX file of 2 pages (30 paragraphs, 900 words with various formatting).

 GemBox.Document is designed and developed to conform to Microsoft standards for .NET libraries.
-It also enables you to access document elements in a more natural way.
-For example, the same task of adding a formatted paragraph with GemBox.Document looks like this:
+It also enables you to access document elements more easily—for example, the same task of adding a formatted paragraph with GemBox.Document looks like this:

 and like this with automation:

-Paragraph para = doc.Content.Paragraphs.Add(ref oMissing); string boldText = "This text is bold."; para.Range.Text = boldText + " This text is not bold."; Range range = para.Range; object unit = WdUnits.wdCharacter; object count = -(para.Range.Text.Length - boldText.Length); range.MoveEnd(ref unit, ref count); range.Bold = 1;
+var para = doc.Content.Paragraphs.Add(ref oMissing); var boldText = "This text is bold."; para.Range.Text = boldText + " This text is not bold."; var range = para.Range; object unit = WdUnits.wdCharacter; object count = -(para.Range.Text.Length - boldText.Length); range.MoveEnd(ref unit, ref count); range.Bold = 1;

 100% managed code